 (1) USA Cycling provides event insurance to protect members.
-The cost for this insurance for 2002 is \$2 for each annually or one day license rider per day.
-Beginning in January 2002 event organizers who send in their race results in the approved USA Cycling electronic format can take a 50-cent rebate for each rider's results.
-Full details are available in the sanctioning packet and in the National Ranking materials.

-(2) Late or post entries may be charged a surcharge provided that an official race announcement that states the surcharge has been distributed, as required by the Racing Rules.
+The cost for this insurance for 2003 is \$2 for each rider, per day.
+(2) Late entries may be charged a surcharge provided that an official race announcement that states the surcharge has been distributed, as required by the Racing Rules.